Through the years, life insurance has seen a lot of changes. Once upon a time, insurance was a pretty straightforward purchase.

 During the medical exam, the paramedic will ask you a few basic questions about your health or family history, and then they will take your weight, blood pressure, and get a urine and blood sample.

 Each insurance company is going to have different underwriting for their policies.
-Some of them are going to have more leeway, while others are much stricter on what they allow and the rates that they will give for their policies.
+Some are more relaxed, while others are much stricter about what they allow and the rates that they will give for their policies.

 With some companies, a preexisting will mean being declined automatically, with others you could receive very affordable rates for your coverage.
-We can help you learn more about life insurance for someone with pre existing conditions.
+We can help you learn more about life insurance for someone with pre-existing conditions.

 The Advantages of Medically Underwritten Policies

 The more information that the insurance company has, the more affordable rates that you’ll get.
-Without getting the information and running your results through their underwriting, they won’t have the information that they need to give you the lowest rates.
+Without getting the information and running your results through their underwriting, they aren’t going to give you cheap coverage.

-Life Insurance without the Underwriting
+Life Insurance WITHOUT the Underwriting